Click on the Main Categories above to start your adventure.

 performance anxiety but how musicians respond varies and that anxiety can help

-a helpful warning that alerts us to possible danger and will allow us to take
+as a helpful warning that alerts us to possible danger and will allow us to

-steps to avoid that which we feel anxious about.
-Errors made in practice should
+take steps to avoid that which we feel anxious about.
+Errors made in practice

-be viewed simply as ways not to play and not as mistakes.
-Everything must be
+should be viewed simply as ways not to play and not as mistakes.
+Everything

-kept in context.
-Patience, persistence, self-awareness and the attitude of
+must be kept in context.
+Patience, persistence, self-awareness and the

-self-searching will all help in the control of performance anxiety (Havas in
+attitude of self-searching will all help in the control of performance anxiety

 With emphasis on relaxation,

-anxiety is as much about your attitude of mind as it is about practical
+performance anxiety is as much about your attitude of mind as it is about

-solutions.
-There is no more potent cure for performance anxiety than the
+practical solutions.
+There is no more potent cure for performance anxiety than

 through various techniques of relaxation, therapy and the all-important